 Also, think about using another light source.
 A torch will help light up the local environment where your subject is.

 Read here for all the tips you will need for night-time adventure photography.

 If you are just starting out, adventure photography workshops can offer many benefits.
-Firstly, they can grant you access to some of the most photogenic places on earth.
+They can grant you access to some of the most photogenic places on earth.

-Secondly, they are great ways to practice in safe environments.
-Doing everything yourself is difficult, especially straight away.
+They are great ways to practice in safe environments.
+Doing everything yourself is difficult.